ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

   - This grant type is used when request is sent to token endpoint, with request parameter `grant_type=refresh_token` and refresh token, to get a new access token.
     refer: https://www.oauth.com/oauth2-servers/making-authenticated-requests/refreshing-an-access-token/#:~:text=To%20use%20the%20refresh%20token,the%20client%20credentials%20if%20required.

-4) Implicit ([removed in oauth 2.1](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#name-removal-of-the-oauth-20-imp) : this is now deprecated and replaced by Authorization code with PKCE)
+4) Implicit :

+   Note: Though pure implicit grant is discouraged and [removed in oauth 2.1](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-07#name-removal-of-the-oauth-20-imp).
+You can safely use variant like [Implicit Flow with Form Post](https://auth0.com/docs/get-started/authentication-and-authorization-flow/implicit-flow-with-form-post) when you just want an ID token and don't want to get an access token to access resources later.
+If your usecases also need to request access token as well then use Authorization code with PKCE

   - used by client application that are built in scripting languages
   - it doesn't use authorization code and directly gives out access token to user-agent
   - benefit: more efficient than `authorization code` grant type as there are less roundtrips